pangucciole/CybersecurityLab/Laboratorio.markdown

 This command downloads all the web resources of the company website, making the dependencies local.

 The attacker then clones the web login page to access mail of Morning Catch.
-This will allow for the `mail` directory to be created, so the url will be more similar to the original one.
+This will allow for the `mail` directory to be created, so the url of the login form will be more similar to the original one.

 ```bash
 wget -r -k -p morningcatch/mail/